deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 **++End Chapter 23++**

-While Deathworlders chapters will always be published completely for free, with the aid of my backers on **[Patreon](http://www.patreon.com/HamboneHFY)** I’ve now been able to take more time for writing!
+While Deathworlders chapters will always be published completely for free, with the aid of my backers on **[Patreon](http://www.patreon.com/HamboneHFY)** I"ve now been able to take more time for writing!
 As a result, chapters are now longer and more detailed (As if you hadn't noticed).

 Thank you for reading, and for your feedback :D